Sicariusa/my-ecommerce/QUICK_START_GUIDE.md

    - "Add a contact form section with name, email, and message fields"
    - "Make the design more modern with better spacing and colors"
    - "Add a features section with 3 columns showcasing key benefits"
-   - And more...
+   - "Improve the hero section with a better call-to-action"
+   - "Add a testimonials section with customer reviews"
+   - "Create a pricing section with 3 tiers"
 6. Click **"Enhance Project"**
-7. Wait for the AI to process (usually 5-30 seconds)
+7. Wait 5-15 seconds for the AI to process
 8. Your project will be updated automatically!

 ## ✅ What Works